Planetary Radio Host and Producer, The Planetary Society

 Buzz Aldrin on the Moon

 Astronaut Buzz Aldrin walks on the surface of the moon near the leg of the lunar module Eagle during the Apollo 11 mission.
+Neil Armstrong is reflected in his helmet.

 What was the first spacecraft to employ ion thrusters beyond Earth orbit?